-As a 4th year surgical resident at Charity Hospital of New Orleans in 1969, I considered myself to have “seen it all and operated on at least one of everything.”
-I was a young, enthusiastic surgeon and wanted my family to share in as many of my medical experiences as possible.
-On more than one occasion, I tried to get my wife Cathy to come into the operating room dressed in a surgical scrub suit, and watch her “famous husband do miraculous deeds!”
+As a fourth year surgical resident at Charity Hospital of New Orleans in 1969 I considered myself to have “seen it all and operated on at least one of everything.”
+I was a young enthusiastic surgeon and wanted my family to share in as many of my medical experiences as possible.
+On many occasions I tried to get my wife Cathy to come into the operating room dressed in a surgical scrub suit to watch her “famous husband do miraculous deeds!”
 She always graciously declined by saying something like, “I’d rather not draw attention to myself by getting sick.”

-Just after lunch on Saturday, the resident called to say he had 2 patients who were trauma victims needing emergency surgery, and a third patient who was in immediate need of a Vena Cava ligation.
+Just after lunch on Saturday the resident called to say he had two patients who were trauma victims needing emergency surgery, and a third patient who was in immediate need of a vena cava ligation.
 This patient was throwing multiple blood clots into his lungs and the operation would be life-saving, so I knew I had to get to the hospital as quickly as possible.
 The junior resident was capable of handling both of the trauma patients.
-While driving to the hospital I told George I would introduce him as a “visiting doctor,” and he could simply observe rather than scrub up put on a sterile gown and gloves and have a hands-on experience.
+While driving to the hospital I told George I would introduce him as a “visiting doctor,” and he could simply observe rather than scrub up and be part of the operating team.
 His lack of knowledge of those procedures would be an immediate giveaway he was not an M.D., and I didn’t want any unnecessary attention drawn to George.

-We got to the 12th floor operating suite and quickly donned our scrub suits.
-Because this was his first experience in such an environment, I wasn’t too concerned about the initial anxiety I could see in George’s face and detect in his voice.
-Charity Hospital was a huge facility, and there were 12 operating rooms on each of two sides of the large operating suite.
+We got to the twelfth floor operating suite and quickly donned our scrub suits.
+Because this was his first experience in such an environment I wasn’t too concerned about the initial anxiety I could see in George’s face and detect in his voice.
+Charity Hospital was a huge facility, and there were twelve operating rooms on each of two sides of the large operating suite.
 The two trauma patients awaiting their procedure were on the gurneys outside their respective rooms, and both patients though stable were receiving blood transfusions.
-My attention was focused on the patient on whom I was to operate so I wasn’t paying close attention to George.
-I had simply introduced him to the many doctors and nurses in the hallway as “Dr. Young, a visiting doctor from Georgia.”
-As we were waiting to take our patient into the room, a student came rushing up to George and asked, “Dr. Young, the patient by Room 10 has received 2 units of blood already.
-Do I need to start a 3rd unit?”
+My attention was focused on the patient on whom I was to operate, so I wasn’t paying close attention to George.
+I had simply introduced him to the many doctors and nurses in the hallway as “Dr. Young a visiting doctor from Georgia.”
+As we were waiting to take our patient into the room a student came rushing up to George and asked, “Dr. Young, the patient by Room 10 has received two units of blood already.
+Do I need to start a third unit?”
 George quickly said, “I’m not sure.
 You need to ask Dr. Moore.”
-Fast thinking for the visiting doctor!
+Fast thinking for the visiting doctor.

 When I asked one of the nurses if she had seen Dr. Young, she said he was in the utility room adjacent to the O.R.
 I found George sitting near a window which had been opened with his head as close to the window as possible.
 A student nurse was fanning him and giving him as much comfort as possible.
 George said to the nurse, “That’s the last operation I will ever watch.
 I darned near passed out!”
 The nurse said, “Oh Dr. Young, please don’t quit surgery because of this.”
 George said, “Ma’am, I’m a PhD, not an M.D., and this is the last one for sure.”
 The nurse responded, “In that case, you better lie down!”